google/WebFundamentals/src/content/en/fundamentals/web-app-manifest/index.md

 You must provide at least the `short_name` or `name` property.
-If both are provided, `short_name` is used on the user's home screen, launcher, or other places where space may be limited. `name` is used on the [app install prompt](/web/fundamentals/app-install-banners/).
+If both are provided, `short_name` is used on the user's home screen, launcher, or other places where space may be limited. `name` is used in the [app install prompt](/web/fundamentals/app-install-banners/).

     "short_name": "Maps",